 UPDATE!
-Cheryl Bemis received a 2013 Austin Fashion Trailblazer Award at the Austin Fashion Week Award Ceremony on May 11, 2013!
+Cheryl Bemis receives a 2013 Austin Fashion Trailblazer Award at the Austin Fashion Week Award Ceremony on May 11, 2013!

-It was very apparent that Cheryl was going to be in the fashion business in some type way shape or form from a very young age.
+It was very apparent that Cheryl was going to be in the fashion business at a very young age.
 She enjoyed every aspect of the fashion industry from styling to sewing .
 What a wonderful journey is has been for this true fashion trailblazer!

 Cheryl majored in Fashion Merchandising at Western Illinois University in Macomb, Illinois where she was active in departmental events and found a particular interest in fashion show production.
-She assisted creating large runway shows and found it was easy and fulfilling!
-She also worked in a popular hometown fashion boutique where she used her natural love of sales and people skills to build a loyal clientele.
+She assisted creating large runway shows and found it was easy and fulfilling.
+She also worked in a small fashion boutique where she used her natural love of sales and people skills to build a loyal clientele.
 But upon graduation, Dallas, TX was her target city to live to expand her fashion career.

-Cheryl joined Men’s Wearhouse in 1994 and again, received top sales awards on a regular basis.
-Also while employed at Men’s Wearhouse, she continued to appear on the NBC affiliate morning show and added menswear topics to the mix.
-Her next idea was to continue to do fashion segments but produce and script them, not do them LIVE.
-The first concept was for short fashion segments for television that would feature various men’s fashion topics.
-Since she worked for Men’s Wearhouse why not pitch the concept to George Zimmer, Founder of The Men’s Wearhouse?
-She pitched the concept and George wrote her a check for the production on the spot.
-George also commissioned her to produce yet another project, this one was to host, produce and write a “how to” video on the topic of Business Casual dressing.
+In 1994, Cheryl joined Men’s Wearhouse.
+Again, she received top sales recognition and continued to appear on the NBC affiliate morning show.
+All the TV segments were LIVE but she wanted to produce , script and edit them.
+The first concept was a short fashion segment to feature menswear.
+Since she worked for Men’s Wearhouse she pitched the segment concept to George Zimmer, Founder of The Men’s Wearhouse and George wrote her a check for the production on the spot.
+George also commissioned her to produce another much larger project.
+This one was to host, co-produce and write a “how to” video on the topic of Business Casual dressing titled, ”How to Dress Casually and Still Mean Business”.
 The video was distributed nationally and a second soon followed.

-While the short men’s segment didn’t pan out, she was persistent and still liked the fashion segment idea but couldn’t get a television station to buy into the concept.
-It took six years of hearing “no thank you” until she moved to Austin.
-In 1999 she read that a new 24-station was being launched called News 8 Austin.
+A move to Buffalo, New York in 1996 expanded her retail and TV fashion experience.
+She was hired at Harry Rosen and also did LIVE fashion segments for the local CBS and ABC affiliates.
+It took six years of hearing “no thank you” until she moved to Austin in 1997.
+Cheryl was persistent to find a home for her fashion segments but couldn’t get a television station to buy into the concept.
+In 1999 she read that a new 24-hour news station was being launched called News 8 Austin.
 With demos in hand, she pitched the idea and the station agreed to shoot and air three segments.
-Finally, a YES and it was the first fashion segment of its kind in Austin.
+Austin would be home to the first fashion segment of its kind.

 The three original news stories turned into more than 1800 weekly segments without a single repeat.
 Television was a perfect medium to help spread the word about the Austin Fashion market which many told her did not exist.